Grand Union Canal Carrying Company: Background

 For the first time the main line from London to Birmingham and the River Trent were all owned by one company with the exception of the Oxford Canal between Braunston and Napton.
 The Grand Union Canal Company attempted to buy the Oxford Canal but the agreement failed.

 The Grand Union Canal was now over 300 miles long.
 A main objective was to create a route capable of taking 14 ft barges or two narrow boats from London to Birmingham.

 Formation of the company

 A reproduction of the livery carried by GUCCC boats from 1937 until the outbreak of World War II.
 This is Bicester, built by Harland & Wolff.
 Until the 1980s it was regularly used to carry cargo including wheat, lime juice and retail coal.
 The boat is now converted as a cruiser with a full-length cabin.

 The new Grand Union Canal Company bought Associated Canal Carriers Ltd. and started the Grand Union Canal Carrying Company Ltd. in 1934.
 The boats were marked with GUCCC as an abbreviation for the company name.

-The company secured new traffic in the 1930s and ordered new boats from W. J. Yarwood & Sons of Northwich, Harland & Wolff at Woolwich and W. H. Walker and Brothers of Rickmansworth.
+The company secured new traffic in the 1930s and ordered new boats from W. J. Yarwood & Sons of Northwich, Harland & Wolff at North Woolwich and W. H. Walker and Brothers of Rickmansworth.
 Eventually the company acquired around 186 pairs of boats of a new improved design.
 The boats acquired the nicknames Woolwichs, Northwichs and Rickys.